Developing Shared Vision - 🇬🇧 English Version

 Values:

 A company must clearly define the values it lives by.
-These should be meaningful and relatable for all employees, from 10 to 10,000.
-Values must go beyond paper and guide everyday decisions.
+These should be meaningful and relatable for all employees.
+Values must describe the core of the companies beliefs and guide employees in everyday decisions.

-A company’s mission is more important than ever.
-Especially for younger generations, businesses must demonstrate purpose beyond profit.
-A good mission articulates why the company exists and how it helps make the world better.
-Purpose is central to Capitalism 2.0.
+A company’s purepose is more important than ever.
+Especially for younger generations businesses must demonstrate purpose beyond profit.
+To a larger and larger extend they and others will demand that.
+A good sustainable purpose articulates why the company exists and how it helps make the world better place.
+A clearly re-defined purpose towards a more sustainable business approach, based on a sustainable value creation, is the singel most important thing for business owners to decide moving the world towards Capitalism 2.0.

 Leadership:

-Great leadership is competent, inspiring, sincere, and forward-thinking.
+Great leaders shows competent, are inspiring, sincere, and forward-thinking.
 It combines clear goals with empathy and recognizes the symbolic power of its actions.
 A strong leader ensures employees are fairly rewarded for the value they help create.
+Future leadership is also about going in front and show courage towards a new vision.
+We think leaders and owners that don´t share the idea of new vision towards Capitalism 2.0 will not succeed.

 Social Responsibility:

 What real, substantial contribution does the company make to society?
-Link this to one or more UN Sustainable Development Goals (SDGs).
-Commit to reducing emissions and becoming a zero-emission company.
-Align your mission with your societal role, and make it a lived practice across the organization.
+This could be linked to one or more UN Sustainable Development Goals (SDGs).
+Commit to reducing emissions and becoming a zero-emission company and meassure that.
+A company in Capitalism 2.0 should have a clear plan on how to develop sustainable solutions to all stakeholders, not only the shareholders.
+Align your purpose with your social responsibility, and make it a lived practice across the organization.

 The Walls of Developing Shared Vision